Level: Advanced (Level 3)Awarding Body: AQA

 Sociology students at St Charles go on to a diverse range of degree courses and careers.
 Studying Sociology will allow you to gain a wide range of valuable skills that can be applied to a variety of careers.
 Sociology will give you a competitive edge in the job market, it will provide you with a strong academic background and make you more socially adept.

 Students who study Sociology are not limited to but can work in the following areas; sociologists can help businesses understand consumer culture in order to inspire tomorrow’s new product.
-They can work in public relations which involves maintaining a favorable public image of a company or an organization.
-Other professions include; journalism, polie force, social work, teaching, health services – the list is endless.
+They can work in public relations which involves maintaining a favourable public image of a company or an organisation.
+Other professions include; journalism, police force, social work, teaching, health services – the list is endless.

 There is also a wide variety of opportunities in all aspects of social research, such as youth services, criminal justice system, education etc…

 Education/Theory and Methods: 33.3% of A-Level 2 hour exam.

 A-Level 2 hour exam.

 Education/Methods in context: 50% of AS 1 hour and 30 minutes exam.